Defining your product objectives and initiatives

 • For the first 100 NPS results from each new region, the average score is > 25

-By including key results for each objective and initiative, you help to clarify what the objective and initiative really entail while baking in accountability that focuses and motivates you and your team.
+By including key results for each objective, you help to clarify what the objective really entails while baking in accountability that focuses and motivates you and your team.

-Smaller teams at fast-moving startups may set new objectives and initiatives every 4-8 weeks.
-More established product organizations often set new product objectives and initiatives once a quarter.
+Smaller teams at fast-moving startups may set new objectives every 4-8 weeks.
+More established product organizations often set new product objectives once a quarter.

-Some objectives and initiatives may be relevant over the long term.
-But it may still help to represent these with multiple sequential objectives and initiatives, each with its own scope, key results, and features.
+Some objectives may be relevant over the long term.
+But it may still help to represent these with multiple sequential objectives, each with its own scope, key results, and features.
 In this way, objectives act a bit like initiatives, large units of work that you can mark "done" before moving on to the next one — even if you'll still be focusing on advancing the same high-level objective.

-When naming an objective and initiative in Productboard, it's up to you whether to use the objective and initiative's full name, an abbreviated version of its name, or a secret code name.
-You can always give an objective and initiative a shorthand name and add the full one to its description field.
+When naming an objective in Productboard, it's up to you whether to use the objective's full name, an abbreviated version of its name, or a secret code name.
+You can always give an objective a shorthand name and add the full one to its description field.

-What really matters is how the objective and initiative look once they're added as a column on your Features board...
+What really matters is how the objective looks once they're added as a column on your Features board...

 Objective-name.png